The Latest on Autism

 - Possible problems during pregnancy or delivery -- such as viral infections, metabolic imbalances, and exposure to environmental chemicals -- cause autistic behavior.

-There has been ongoing controversy surrounding certain childhood vaccines and their relationship to autism.
+There has been ongoing controversy surrounding certain childhood vaccines and their relationship to ASD.